phoebeluy-art/J124-final-project/README.md

-# How have crime trends in the US changed from 1997 to 2016?
+# How did crime trends in the US changed from 1997 to 2016?
 Crime is often at the focus of media and public's attention.
 Headlines about crime can give the impression that the number is always rising.
 However, do long-term data support this thought?
 This article uses FBI crime data in the US  between 1997 and 2016 to examine the trend of crime over time.
 This analysis on violent crime and property crime aims to understand which catagories of crime rises or remain stable.
 ## Background